 All domestic and foreign business corporations, non-profit corporations, limited liability companies, limited partnerships, and limited liability partnerships, as well as business trusts, that have not made a new or amended filing with the Pennsylvania Bureau of Corporations and Charitable Organizations from January 1, 2012 through December 31, 2021 must file a report noting that they are still in existence.
 Fictitious names and trademarks are exempt from the requirement to file a decennial report.

 If a company that is required to file fails to file a decennial report between January 1, 2021 and December 31, 2021, it will no longer have exclusive use of its name as of January 1, 2022.
-While the business entity continues to exist, its name becomes available for use or claim by any company registering to do business in the Commonwealth of Pennsylvania.
+While the business entity continues to exist, its name becomes available for use by any company registered to do business in the Commonwealth of Pennsylvania that requests it.
 54 Pa.
 C.S. § 504.

 How Does a Company Know if it Needs to File?